galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 >
 > 1. Open `playbook.yml` with your text editor and set the following:
 >
->    - Add a pre-task to [create a directory](https://docs.ansible.com/ansible/2.5/modules/file_module.html#file-module), `/data`, owned by the galaxy user and group, with mode `755`
->    - Add a pre-task to install the necessary dependencies:
+>    - Amend the dependency installation pre-task to install additional necessary dependencies:
->        - For Debian: git, python-virtualenv, python-psycopg2, make, build-essential
+         - For Debian: git, python-virtualenv, make, build-essential
->        - For RHEL: mercurial, python-virtualenv, python-psycopg2
+>        - For RHEL: mercurial, python-virtualenv
->    - Add the role `galaxyproject.galaxy` to the roles to be executed, at the end, run as the user `galaxy`
+>    - Add the role `galaxyproject.galaxy` to the roles to be executed, at the end
->

 >    > ### {% icon question %} Question
 >    >
 >    > How does your final configuration look?